canonical/ubuntu-mir/README.md

 RULE:    occasionally creating new `golang-*-dev` packages as agreed to in the
 RULE:    MIR bug (upstreaming to Debian whenever possible).
-RULE: - As a practical matter, golang/rust source packages in main are not RULE    required to remove unused embedded code copies.
+RULE: - As a practical matter, golang/rust source packages in main are not
+RULE:   required to remove unused embedded code copies.
 RULE: - If based on the above options it's a statically compiled golang package:
 RULE:   - Does the package use dh-golang (if not, suggest dh-make-golang to
 RULE:     create the package)?